Parable of the Renegades [BETA Version]

 "I see Yakumo had already finished what I asked from her."

 Lucas perked up, surprised.
-"So that's what you two were talking about.
+"So, that's what you two were talking about?
 Thanks, I appreciate it."

-*Ufufufu* "So to give you a bit of a background, I, as an assassin, am currently assigned to assassinate seven [Renegades], all from various nations across the planet.”
+“Ufufufufufu.”
+Rio snickered and returned to the contract she wanted to discuss.
+"So to give you a bit of a background, I, as an assassin, am currently assigned to assassinate seven [Renegades].
+All of them are from different nations across the planet.”

-"I see...
-Kill seven [Renegades] on your hit list and I get a chance for you to stop pursuing me.
-I just wanna say..."
+"I see.
+Kill the seven [Renegades] on your hit list and you’ll stop pursuing me.
+Whoop-dee-do,” he cheerfully said to Rio, who nodded.
+“I just wanna say..."

 "I...
 I don't believe it...
 You're an assassin..."

-"...And you're asking me to do your job for you!?"
+"...And you're asking me to do your job for you?"

 "Kill seven [Renegades], huh?"
 Lucas' blank face made it appear like he had given up on life.
 "How could I take on one, let alone seven, if I don't even know the first thing about them?"